Tag Archives: mammography screening

 31 Days of “Little Known” FACTS — For Breast Cancer Awareness Month — Day 18 — Fear vs Facts

 Did you know… Your breasts might kill you?
 That’s the message put forth by the video below… urging women to get a mammogram every year starting at 40.
-This advice tells women to ignore the scientific evidence and guideline recommendations … Continue reading
+Where is the information about the risks, harms and limitations of mammography? … Continue reading

 Posted in Health, Options, Personal Stories, Research | Tagged , , , , , , | Leave a comment